 Do you need help identifying your tent-pole skills?
 Check out the individual coaching programmes.

-What Jonas does bring to the table is a strong combination of a legally trained mind, combined with analytical business skills, commercial and entrepreneurial acumen, plus leadership competencies.
-He has gained experience in building diverse activities into successful enterprises attractive for acquisition, and pursuing personal projects to achieve international recognition.
+What Jonas does bring to the table is a strong combination of a legally trained mind, combined with analytical business skills, commercial and entrepreneurial acumen.
+Not forgetting his leadership competencies.
+He has gained experience in building diverse activities into successful enterprises attractive for acquisition.
+He has successfully pursued personal projects to achieve international recognition and business success.
 It’s not so much the time he has spent at anything, but the result.
-Not forgetting of course he has always achieved excellence.
+The added value that he of course he has always achieved excellence.

 Jonas is currently in negotiation with a consulting firm which has been fully appraised of his domestic circumstances.